-If you love helping people get healthier and feel great, then personal training is for you.
+If you love helping people get healthier and feel great, then personal training could be for you.

 Personal trainers provide physical and psychological support for people looking to get healthy and stay fit.
 They get to know your health history and lifestyle factors and create a tailored plan that will help you reach your goals.

-In order to start a personal training business in the UK, you need to register with REPs (Register of Exercise Professionals) and CIMSPA (Chartered Institute for the Management of Sport and Physical Activity).
+To start a personal training business in the UK, you need to register with CIMSPA (Chartered Institute for the Management of Sport and Physical Activity).

-You’ll also need public liability insurance as you may be working in client’s homes.
+You’ll also need public liability insurance as you may be working in clients’ homes.
 Of course, you should also invest in any essential equipment.
-After that, you’ll have little ongoing expenses, minus travel costs to and from your clients’ homes.
+After that, you’ll have little ongoing expenses, minus travel costs to and from your appointments.